-Enabling distributed tracing across the services in an application is as simple as adding the proper SDK or library to each service, based on the language the service was implemented in.
+Enabling distributed tracing across the services in an application is as simple as adding the proper agent, SDK, or library to each service, based on the language the service was implemented in.

 With the proper Application Insights SDK installed and configured, tracing information is automatically collected for popular frameworks, libraries, and technologies by SDK dependency auto-collectors.
 The full list of supported technologies is available in the Dependency auto-collection documentation.